Healthy Grocery List (Includes template)

 - Green beans.

-- Lettuces (can be fresh or in bags with a mixture of several lettuces)
+- Lettuce (can be fresh or in bags with a mixture of various lettuces)

-- Mix of frozen vegetables (green asparagus, spring garlic, bell pepper, onion, green beans, peas, etc.).
+- Mixture of frozen vegetables (green asparagus, spring garlic, pepper, onion, green beans, peas, etc.).

 - Potatoes.